10 Fascinating Facts about the Eiffel Tower you should know

 Today, the Eiffel Tower remains the undisputed star of landmarks, and it’s not surprising that it is the most-visited monument in the world with an entrance fee.

 The Eiffel Tower can also be admired from the Seine, and offers you a completely different perspective!
-Complete your visit of Paris by bus with a cruise on the Seine at a low price, thanks to our Paris Essentials package.
+Complete your visit of Paris by bus with a cruise on the Seine at a low price, thanks to our Paris Must See package, or go for a night bus tour with Paris by Night.

 For more Tootbus experiences, visit our tours list page.